mathspp/mathspp/pages/03.books/_books_highlights/features.en.md

 title: Books
 ---

-I love writing (exhibit A, my blog) and I love sharing knowledge (exhibit A again, my blog), and writing books is a perfect way to marry these two things!
+I love writing and I love sharing knowledge, and writing books is a perfect way to marry these two things!
-That is why I decided to take the knowledge I want to share and started publishing it as books.
+In short, that is the main reason why I started writing books!